Libya's rival government says would confront EU attacks on traffickers

 Two rival governments, each backed by loose coalitions of ex-rebels who once fought together to oust Libyan strongman Muammar Gaddafi more than three years ago, are battling for control of the North African OPEC producer.

-World powers only recognize premier Abdullah al-Thinni who has been based with his cabinet in the east since losing control of the capital last summer.
+World powers only recognise premier Abdullah al-Thinni who has been based with his cabinet in the east since losing control of the capital last summer.

 Public outrage peaked this week after up to 900 migrants, many fleeing poverty and political turmoil, died last Sunday when their boat sank on its way to Europe from Libya.